PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

 Manage the maximum number of concurrent database connections to avoid exhausting database resources.

-In this scenario you set up a concurrency limit named `database` and gave it a maximum concurrency limit that matches the maximum number of database connections to allow.
-You then used the `concurrency` context manager to control the number of database connections allowed at any one time.
+In this scenario we set up a concurrency limit named `database`.
+We gave it a maximum concurrency limit that matches the maximum number of database connections we want to allow.
+We then use the `concurrency` context manager to control the number of database connections allowed at any one time.

 ```python
 from prefect import flow, task, concurrency